vmware-archive/springtrader/README.md

 * ./gradlew eclipse (created metadata files)
 * ./gradlew install - installs jars/poms in local maven repo

-Import nanotrader in Springsource Tool Suite (STS):
+Import springtrader in Springsource Tool Suite (STS):
 ---

 * Right click in Project Explorer and select Import -> Import...
 * Choose Existing Project into Workspace
-* Set root directory to full path of nanotrader
+* Set root directory to full path of springtrader
 * Select all Projects and click Finish
 * You should see following projects in STS